ivan-tkatchev/tab/docs/README.html.md

 (In this case, the contents of `mycode` will be appended to `<expression>`, separated with a comma.)

 Run `tab -h` to see the rest of the supported command-line parameters.
+The binary comes with built-in documentation; use `-h` to read a complete language reference right in your shell prompt.

 # Language tutorial #